-As part of the National Higher Education Strategy implementation process, the Irish Survey of Student Engagement (ISSE) has been developed, to encourage enhanced systems of feedback from students to inform institutional and programme management, as well as national policy.
-Reports from the ISSE Pilot phase in 2013 and full surveys in 2014 & 2015 can be found at www.studentsurvey.ie.
+s part of the National Higher Education Strategy implementation process, the Irish Survey of Student Engagement (ISSE) was developed in order to encourage enhanced systems of feedback from students to inform institutional and programme management, as well as national policy.
+Annual reports and more information can be found at www.studentsurvey.ie.

-Irish universities currently ensure student feedback at a number of levels, for example:
+Irish universities currently ensure student feedback through a number of aspects, for example:

-- reviews of academic programme and departments, as part of regular quality assurance procedures
+- Reviews of academic programmes and departments, as part of regular quality assurance procedures;

 Examples of student feedback mechanisms in use across the Irish universities can be found through the following links: